 Now this one was a very big one and we saw data from several search companies showing how massive this update was.
 We did a video not too long ago on the December core update that goes over some of the statistics and the shifts and the ups and downs across the board.
 And again, this update was bigger than the one that we saw in May.

-Google continued to make some substantial changes when they moved through the year of 2020.
-A lot of people were upset about the 2020 core update here in December, because it was so close to the holidays and there's a lot of other things going on.
-And obviously we can’t ignore COVID, which has impacted search in a huge way in this last year.
+Google continued to make some substantial changes when they moved through the year 2020.
+A lot of people were upset about the 2020 core update here in December because it was so close to the holidays and there were a lot of other things going on.
+And obviously, we can’t ignore COVID, which has impacted search in a huge way in this last year.

 But these core updates also did a lot as well.
 And these core updates are things that site owners need to pay attention to because Google is making changes across the board to their algorithm.
 And a lot of times if you’re impacted, like if you’re impacted in May by a core update, you usually don’t recover until another core update is released.

-Another thing that we saw quite a bit in 2020 were glitches and fix.
-In June 22nd we saw a Google bug fix, ranking tool showed this fluctuation.
-Now there is no update to an algorithm that was not confirmed, but Google did confirm they’re having issues with indexing.
+Another thing that we saw quite a bit in 2020 were glitches and fixes.
+On June 22nd we saw a Google bug fix, the ranking tool showed this fluctuation.
+There is no update to an algorithm that was not confirmed, but Google did confirm they’re having issues with indexing.
 Again, on August 10th we had another Google glitch.
 This time it seemed to have more glitches with their indexing systems.
-And then finally we had indexing bug part one, September 29th, and part two on October 12th, 2020.
+And then finally we had indexing bug part one on September 29th, and part two on October 12th, 2020.

 And finally, we’re talking about featured snippet de-duping.
-Featured snippets, usually you could have a site that earned a feature snippet and then also be on the first page with a link in the search results.
-Well, as of January 22nd, Google announced that they would no longer be showing a site that’s ranking in featured snippet in the top 10 as well.
-So they would no longer show these duplicate pages.
+With featured snippets, usually you could have a site that earned a feature snippet and then also be on the first page with a link in the search results.
+As of January 22nd, Google announced that they would no longer be showing a site that’s ranking in featured snippet in the top 10 as well.
+They would no longer show these duplicate pages.
 This was something that really impacted the SEO community, because as Google is shifting how they display search results, other search engines are following, like Bing.

 Bing has a number of search features as well.
-The featured snippet is one of those places where yes, you want to rank for, but sometimes can result in zero click searching.
-So your site can get a lot of visibility, but you also might just be answering people’s questions right within the search results.
+The featured snippet is one of those places where yes, you want to rank for, but sometimes can result in zero-click searching.
+Your site can get a lot of visibility, but you also might just be answering people’s questions right within the search results.
 Having that link removed from the top 10 had a significant impact and did cause some frustration for a number of people.

 There’s another thing that we know is coming in 2020, and that’s increased legal pressure on Alphabet, the parent company of Google.
 Now the U.S. Department of Justice, as well as 38 states have filed antitrust lawsuits over Google’s parent company, Alphabet.
-There's some big charges here.
-And I think that we probably will see some government intervention similar to what we saw with Microsoft in the 90s.
-This is not just happening in the U.S. There's multiple lawsuits all throughout Europe.
-There's more than these two lawsuits we’re talking about here.
+There are some big charges here.
+I think that we probably will see some government intervention similar to what we saw with Microsoft in the 90s.
+This is not just happening in the U.S. There are multiple lawsuits all throughout Europe.
+There are more than these two lawsuits we’re talking about here.
 There’s another set of states that have filed these antitrust lawsuits.
-So, I think we’re going to see a lot of legal pressure on Alphabet through the year of 2021 and beyond, based on a number of allegations that have been made over how they conduct some of their business practices.
-And this could definitely impact search and SEO as a whole as well.
+I think we’re going to see a lot of legal pressure on Alphabet through 2021 and beyond, based on a number of allegations that have been made over how they conduct some of their business practices.
+This could definitely impact search and SEO as a whole as well.